 Every department, regardless of size, needs to employ and account for depreciation, particularly if that department manages assets such as laptops, servers, or production machinery.
 How else are you going to know when it is time to purchase new equipment?

-This smart person's guide explains what computer hardware depreciation is, how it works, and how to apply it in your business.
+This cheat sheet explains what computer hardware depreciation is, how it works, and how to apply it in your business.

 - What is it?
 In business, depreciation measures how much and how fast an asset loses value.